Reputation and Rejections

 If you’re sending a lot of email over time, you’re likely to see some spam complaints, but industry standards recommend a complaint rate under 0.1%.
 A large number of complaints can mean that recipients don’t recognize why they’re receiving your emails or never directly gave you their email addresses to begin with.

-At certain spam complaint thresholds, ISPs may begin routing all your email to spam folders, completely block you as a sender, or blacklist Mailchimp Transactional’s sending IPs—and Mailchimp Transactional will lower your hourly quota as a result.
+At certain spam complaint thresholds, ISPs may begin routing all your email to spam folders, bar you as a sender, or even block Mailchimp Transactional’s sending IPs overall—and Mailchimp Transactional will lower your hourly quota as a result.

 For tips on lowering your spam complaints, see Reducing spam complaints, bounces, and unsubscribes.